MIT-PSFC/disruption-py/docs/usage/command_line.md

 !!! note

-	You can also run the generate datasets command from the `scripts/generate_datasets.py` script.
+	You can also run the generate datasets command from the `scripts/generate_datasets.py` script if you have cloned DisruptionPy.
 For example, Run `python scripts/generate_datasets.py ***arguments**`

 ### Argument List